New North American trade deal modestly boosts U.S. economy, trade panel finds

 But the ITC report said some automakers may decide not to offer vehicles that would be too expensive to bring into compliance with the deal, reducing consumer choice in the U.S. auto market.

-Democrats, who control the House of Representatives, have greeted the trade deal coolly due to concerns about the enforceability of new labor provisions that aim to drive up wages in Mexico and concerns that data protections for biologic drug makers could drive up health care costs.
+The trade group representing Detroit automakers Ford, GM and Fiat Chrysler said it viewed the USTR analysis as more accurate than the ITC’s.

-The ITC report said Mexican union wages would rise by 17.2 percent if the labor provisions agreed in the USMCA are enforced.
-Even so, Mexican factory wages remain far lower than those in the United States.
+The ITC “underestimates the longer-term investments and increased U.S. auto parts sourcing that will be made in our sector as a result of the certainty and predictability the USMCA will deliver,” Matt Blunt, president of the American Automotive Policy Council, said in a statement.

-The deal will lead to new access for U.S. exports of dairy, poultry and egg products to Canada and U.S. imports of sugar and sugar-containing products from Canada, the ITC said.
-USTR touted the dairy and poultry sectors as key beneficiaries of the deal when it was announced last year.
+The USMCA deal will also lead to new access for U.S. exports of dairy, poultry and egg products to Canada and U.S. imports of sugar and sugar-containing products from Canada, the ITC said.

 The ITC’s forecast estimated total U.S. dairy product output would increase by $226.8 million, or 0.1 percent.
 U.S. agriculture and food exports overall would increase by $435 million.